CarlosSTS/CarlosSTS/README.md

 ### 🔹 Junior Developer I at [Polibras Software](https://polibrassoftware.com.br/)
 📅 **August 2022 - July 2023** · 1 year
-📍 Hybrid
+📍 Aquiraz, Ceará, Brasil · Hybrid

 > Worked on React Native and ReactJS application development, with active participation in interface design in Figma and data manipulation in SQL, Postgres and SQLite.
 Also collaborated on backend projects using Django, Flask and PHP.
 >
 > **Key Activities:**
 > - Consumption and integration of REST/RESTful APIs between frontend and backend
 > - Implementation of CI/CD and code versioning with Git and Bitbucket
-> - Creation of native modules for React Native with C++ and TypeScript
+> - Creation of native modules for React Native with Turbo Modules
 > - Participation in application publishing on stores (Apple Store and Google Play)
 >
 > **Skills:** JavaScript · Python · React.js · C++ · React Native